 ●For patients receiving chemotherapy with cyclophosphamide plus an anthracycline, we recommend antiemetic therapy with a combination of a 5-HT3 receptor antagonist, dexamethasone, and an NK1R antagonist (Grade 1A).
 (See 'Efficacy' above.)

-•If aprepitant is used on day 1, we recommend maintenance therapy with a combination of aprepitant on days 2 and 3 and dexamethasone on days 2 through 4 (table 3) (Grade 1B).
-(See 'Management' above.)
-An alternative regimen is dexamethasone alone.
+•If aprepitant is used on day 1, we recommend maintenance therapy with a combination of aprepitant on days 2 and 3 and dexamethasone on days 2 through 4 (table 3) (Grade 1B) (see 'Management' above).
+An alternative maintenance regimen is dexamethasone alone on days 2 through 4.
+(See 'Aprepitant versus glucocorticoids in patients receiving AC' above.)

 Moderate risk agents and regimens